ICAZ117/mocside/README.md

     * some test cases have had the wrong assignment id empty
 * add modification to Ace-editor, suggestions, autoformat, autocompletes
 * Upon creating an assignment it should auto set the template for both python and javaupdated
-* Issues when deleting problem from problems page and or overview page
 * add function exit (myabe save) to createAssignment page